znuny/Znuny4OTRS-Repo/doc/de/technical.md

 # Core.Form.Znuny4OTRSInput

-The purpose of this Javascript library is to make the handling of fields in the frontend much more easier.
+The purpose of this Javascript library is to make the handling of fields in the frontend much easier.
 It aims to make development ...

 - easier
 - faster